 With that in mind, here are the three key stages for conducting a content audit.

 Once you have every article on your site organised in a systematic spreadsheet, you can start drawing out insights on what is working and what isn’t.
-Obviously, this should be done with reference to your KPIs.
+Obviously, this should be done concerning your KPIs.

 For example, if you’re trying to attract more organic traffic, you should figure out what the articles that perform best on SERPs have in common.
 Perhaps they have similar word counts or target the same search intent.